-- 10.1 Continue efforts to increase economic involvement with East Asia by supporting the Port of Tucson in its expansion. - 10.2 Incorporate promotion of local export opportunities via the Port of Guaymas into our Mexico
+- 10.1 Continue efforts to increase economic involvement with East Asia by supporting the Port of Tucson in its expansion. - 10.2 Incorporate promotion of local export opportunities via the Port of Guaymas into our Mexico efforts, as well as our overarching economic development strategy for East Asia. - 10.3 Support the extension of heavyweight corridors throughout Arizona to make our state

-- efforts, as well as its overarching economic development strategy for East Asia. - 10.3 Support the extension of heavyweight corridors throughout Arizona to make our state more competitive with Texas and other border states.
-Increase export capabilities for heavy objects and ocean containers from Asia passing through southern Arizona to maquiladora manufacturers in Nogales. - 10.4 Continue to work with the Honorary Consul of Toe Republic of Korea in Tucson to increase bilateral trade, increase the presence of South Korean companies and attract FDi. - 10.5 Coordinate with Visit Tucson and the Honorary Consul of the Republic of Korea in Tucson to expand South Korean tourism, festivals and spring training opportunities in our region. - 10.6 Work with PCC to attract more students from The Republic of Korea. - 10.7 Work with PCC for mutual support of the COUNTY'S and PCC's objectives to expand the socioeconomic relationship with The Republic of Korea.
+- 10.4 Continue to work with the Honorary Consul of The Republic of Korea in Tucson to increase bilateral trade, increase the presence of South Korean companies and attract FDI. - 10.5 Coordinate with Visit Tucson and the Honorary Consul of the Republic of Korea in Tucson to expand South Korean tourism, festivals and spring training opportunities in our region. - 10.6 Work with PCC to attract more students from The Republic of Korea. - 10.7 Work with PCC for mutual support of the County's and PCC's objectives to expand the socioeconomic relationship with The Republic of Korea.

-11 DOWNTOWN ENHANCEMENT
+11. DOWNTOWN ENHANCEMENT